HasSak-47/generator/README.md

 ## How It Works

 - Definitions are written in the `.defs` DSL parsed by Pest (`pest/lang.pest`).
 - `src/dsl.rs` loads the DSL, builds in-memory models, enums, and endpoints, and normalises types.
+Inline docs describe how parsed rules are turned into semantic types.
 - Each target implements `dsl::Generator` to emit code for its platform (`src/ts.rs`, `src/python.rs`).
+See the doc comments on helper methods for how conversion pipelines and annotations are produced.

 ## Usage